Doing Research on Commodities

 - DFO Statistics (includes landings from 1972 to the present and other useful publications)

-- Export Development Canada (see especially resources such as the Commodity Tracker and the Commodity Analyst)
+- Export Development Canada (see especially resources such as the Commodity Tracker)

-- Foreign Affairs and International Trade Canada: Office of the Chief Economist (statistics and other publications)
+- Foreign Affairs and International Trade Canada: Office of the Chief Economist (research and analysis)

 - Natural Resources Canada (information on forests, energy, minerals and metals)